SoundFont

 SoundFont is a brand name that collectively refers to a file format and associated technology that uses sample-based synthesis to play MIDI files.
-It was first used on the Sound Blaster AWE32 sound card for its General MIDI support.
+Originally developed by E-mu Systems and Creative Labs, it was first used on the Sound Blaster AWE32 sound card for its General MIDI support in 1994.

+SoundFont files, commonly identified by the .sf2 file extension, store collections of audio samples along with instructions for how they should be played back at different pitches and velocities.
+The format became widely adopted in music production, video game audio, and software synthesizers.
+Following the expiration of Creative Technology's trademark, SoundFont has become an open and freely used standard in the audio software community.

-SoundFont is a registered trademark of Creative Technology, Ltd., and the exclusive license for re-formatting and managing historical SoundFont content has been acquired by Digital Sound Factory.
+SoundFont was a registered trademark of Creative Technology, Ltd. before 2026, and the exclusive license for re-formatting and managing E-mu Systems' and Creative's historical SoundFont content has been acquired by Digital Sound Factory.

-Starting in the late 2010s, the derived term soundfont has gradually gained online colloquial status to refer to chiptune – specifically the soundscape of a console's sound chip.
-Any video game console that utilizes sequenced audio is often referred as having "the [console] soundfont", similar to the usage of Coke to refer to any soft drink.
-Additionally, it can also refer to a video game's audio data that specifically uses reusable digital samples.

 Specification

-The newest version of the SoundFont file format is 2.04 (or 2.4), released in 2005.
+The newest official version of the SoundFont file format is 2.04 (or 2.4), released in 2005.
 It is based on the RIFF format.

+An unofficial .sf3 update, which enables compression of sound samples using the OGG format, was created by Werner Schweer for MuseScore.
+Other programs, such as FluidSynth, have since added support for .sf3.